-As for the transition from the unemployment pool to not-in-the-labor-force (un), a gradual decline is observed for both men and women from 1993.
-The secular decline in ue and un beginning around 1993 indicates that the ratio of people remaining in the unemployment pool has been increasing at the same time (uu: persons remaining unemployed during two consecutive months).
+As for the transition from the unemployment pool to not-in-the-labor-force (un), a gradual decline is observed for both men and women since 1993.
+The secular decline in ue and un beginning around 1993 indicates the ratio of people remaining in the unemployment pool has been increasing at the same time (uu: persons remaining unemployed during two consecutive months).

-Turning next to the direct transition of workers from not-in-the-labor-force to employment with no intermediate stop in the unemployment pool (the bottom graph in Figure 4), ne rose rapidly for both men and women in the second half of the 1980s.14 However, by the second half of the 1990s, the level of ne itself had fallen substantially.
+Turning next to the direct transition of workers from not-in-the-labor-force to employment with no intermediate stop in the unemployment pool (bottom graph in Figure 4), ne rose rapidly for both men and women in the second half of the 1980s.
+14 However, by the second half of the 1990s, the level of ne itself had fallen substantially.
 This trend was particularly visible for women.

 Regarding the transition from employment to not-in-the-labor-force (en), a major difference is observed between men and women.
 In the case of men, en has risen slightly during the second half of the 1990s.
-In contrast, the level of en for women
+In contrast, the level of en for women during the second half of the 1990s seems to have been shifted downward from that of the second half of the 1980s.